-What is indigestion (Dyspepsia)?
+What is indigestion (dyspepsia)?

-Indigestion (Dyspepsia) usually appears as a symptom of an underlying issue such as Gastroesophageal Reflux Disease and is not usually considered a condition in itself.
+Indigestion (dyspepsia) usually appears as a symptom of an underlying issue such as gastroesophageal reflux disease and is not usually considered a condition in itself.

 What are the symptoms of indigestion?

-- Belching and farting
+- Belching and flatulence

 - Food or drink coming back into your gullet after being consumed

 - Feeling full or bloated after eating or drinking